dherik/spring-clock-time-machine/README.md

    //constructor

    public boolean isBefore(LocalDate event) {
-       return event.isBefore(LocalDate.now(delorean.getClock());
+       return event.isBefore(LocalDate.now(delorean.getClock()));
    }

  }
 ```

-The actual implementation depends of the `DeloreanComponent`, but ideally we could use just the `Clock` bean, but I could not think on a short time on how replace the `Clock` bean at runtime without a bean proxying that.
+The actual implementation depends on the `DeloreanComponent`, but ideally we could use just the `Clock` bean, but I could not think on a short time on how replace the `Clock` bean at runtime without a bean proxying that.